mannar-hielal/mannar.ch-v2/README.md

 ## Performance Comparision before & after
 ### v1.0
 ![](/mannar.ch-performance-v1.0.png)
--   the old website used to start render after 5.9s and it takes 111s to fully load (1min51sec)
+-   the old website (v1.0) used to start render after 5.9s and it takes 111s to fully load (1min51sec).
--   Google Lighthouse rating was 63 (the best rating is 100)
+-   Google Lighthouse rating was 63 (the best rating is 100).
 ### v2.1
 ![](/mannar.ch-performance-v2.1.png)
--   the new website with the webpack and applied web perfromance optimization pratices starts rendering in just 1.5s and loads fully in 24s.
+-   the new website (v2.1) with the webpack and applied web perfromance optimization pratices starts rendering in just 1.5s and loads fully in 24s.
--   Google Lighthouse rating is pushed to 85
+-   Google Lighthouse rating is pushed to 85.

 ## Resources used
 *   [Performance Audit at web.dev](https://web.dev/lighthouse-performance/)

 *   [Build Faster Websites Tutorial by Luke Harrison](https://www.udemy.com/course/building-faster-websites-getting-started-with-web-performance/)

+## Thanks
+The project is open source, if you have question to the webpack config, don't hesitate to get in touch with me.

+Cheers :wave: :sparkles: